 1. As Catedrais Beach – Spain

 One of the most dramatic beaches you’ll ever set eyes on is the As Catedrais Beach on Spain’s northwest coast.
 This nickname for Praia de Augas Santas translates as Beach of the Cathedrals and was given due to the stunning row of giant arches off the cliffs that dominate the beach.
-These magnificent rock formations near the town of Ribadeo, formed over thousands of years of erosion, loosely resemble the arches and buttresses of a cathedral.
-Standing down on As Catedrais beach and gazing through its natural corridor truly is a sight unlike any other.
+These magnificent rock formations near the town of Ribadeo, formed by thousands of years of erosion, loosely resemble the arches and buttresses of a cathedral.
+Standing down on As Catedrais Beach and gazing through its natural corridor truly is a sight unlike any other.

 2. Hidden Beach – Mexico

 With names like Hidden Beach and Playa del Amor or Love Beach, it’s hard not to be curious about this beach on Mexico’s Marieta Islands.
 Found in the Pacific Ocean off the coast of Nayarit in Islas Marietas National Park, this secluded beach is only accessible at low tide through a single water tunnel.
 But this is not an underground beach as it sits within an open-air crater, which adds to its special and secret feel.
 Oddly enough, it’s said that Hidden Beach and the cave were formed by bomb tests performed by the Mexican Government in the early 1900s.

 There’s nothing unusual about heading to the Caribbean to spend time at its amazing beaches.
 Unless, that is, you’re heading to Maho Beach on the Dutch side of Saint Martin.
 This beach is famous for being right next to Princess Juliana International Airport and having planes fly super low overhead as they come into land.
 Loud jet engines and the force of jet blasts kicking up sand are the last thing most people would want from their beach getaway.
 But if you want the experience of an airliner flying right over your head, then this is the place to be.